Unimodular Pleba\'{n}ski Gravity: Introduction

 \section{Introduction}

 General relativity is most commonly thought of as a diffeomorphism-covariant theory of Lorentzian metrics whose curvature tensors satisfy the Einstein equations, but there exist a large number of known formulations in terms of different variables or different symmetry principles.
 Rather than working with the metric, lengths and angles can be measured with a tetrad (frame) field, and curvature can be encoded in an independent connection that may have torsion or non-metricity.
 The tetrad itself can be encoded into a set of two-forms, or integrated out completely.
 Many of these formalisms are reviewed in \cite{Peldan} and in particular in the recent textbook \cite{KrasnovBook}.
-The diffeomorphism symmetry can be extended to Weyl transformations by including an additional ``dilaton'' scalar field, or reduced to a set of volume-preserving diffeomorphisms by fixing a preferred volume form \cite{MoreorLess}.
+The diffeomorphism symmetry can be extended to Weyl transformations by including an additional ``dilaton'' scalar field, or reduced to a set of volume-preserving diffeomorphisms by fixing a preferred volume form \cite{MoreorLess} (see also \cite{parentTH}).
 Introducing a preferred volume form leads to {\em unimodular} gravity, which differs in some important aspects from usual general relativity; most importantly, the cosmological constant appears as an integration constant rather than a fundamental parameter of Nature \cite{Einstein1919,AndersonFinkelstein,Unruh}.
-For a single classical solution, unimodular gravity is indistinguishable from general relativity, but there has been some debate on equivalence at the quantum level or implications for the so-called cosmological constant problem \cite{Percacci,Smolin,Jirousek,UGReview}.
+For a single classical solution, unimodular gravity is indistinguishable from general relativity, but there has been some debate on equivalence at the quantum level or implications for the so-called cosmological constant problem \cite{Percacci,Smolin,Jirousek,UGReview,Alvarez}.\footnote{Many arguments point towards equivalence at least of a perturbative quantisation of unimodular gravity and general relativity \cite{UGReview,OhtaEtAl}.}